 Kids with ADHD overshare for many reasons.
 Some are related to

-challenges with executive function, a set of skills some people refer to as the CEO of the brain.
+, a set of skills some people refer to as the CEO of the brain.
 Weaknesses in these skills can make it harder for kids to “filter” what they’re saying.
 Here’s an example:

 You’ve invited your extended family over for dinner.
 During the meal, you ask if they’d like to get together for dinner once a month, and your child blurts out, “But Mom!
 Dad says he doesn’t want to do that.
 He thinks we already see each other too much.”